microsoft/vscode-docs/docs/remote/wsl.md

     > **Tip:**  Go to **Settings > Resources > WSL Integration** and enable Docker integration with the WSL distribution you will be using.

-2. If you have not already, Install the [Remote - Containers VS Code extension](https://aka.ms/vscode-remote/download/containers) along with the WSL extension.
+2. If you have not already, install the [Remote - Containers](https://aka.ms/vscode-remote/download/containers) extension along with the WSL extension.

 3. Next, [open your source code folder in WSL](#open-a-remote-folder-or-workspace) as you would normally.